-When the men and women in the Church at Corinth first heard the truth of the glorious gospel of grace their lives had been wonderfully transformed, which was one vital proof that the gospel of Christ was an indisputable fact and a foundational truth to be defended at all cost.
+When the men and women in the Church at Corinth first heard the truth of the glorious gospel of grace, their lives were wonderfully transformed which was one vital proof that the gospel of Christ was an indisputable fact and a foundational truth to be defended at all cost.
 Worldly pagans who were dead in their trespasses and sin and without God in the world, had been transformed into the people of God.
-People who were wallowing in the sordid sins of fallen man were changed into saints of God who were made rich in every way - enriched in speech and knowledge of every kind and not lacking in any spiritual gift.
+People who were wallowing in the sordid sins of fallen man were changed into saints of God who were made rich in every way; enriched in speech and knowledge of every kind, and not lacking in any spiritual gift.

-It was to these believers that Paul spoke when he started to defend the truthfulness of the glorious gospel of Christ and carefully clarified for them, that their faith must be built on the firm foundational facts of Christ' death, burial and resurrection.
+It was to these believers that Paul spoke when he started to defend the truthfulness of the glorious gospel of Christ and carefully clarified for them, that their faith must be built on the firm foundational facts of Christ's death, burial, and Resurrection.

 The gospel which Paul proclaimed to the saints at Corinth is the same truth upon which we are to stand on today.
 This truth is grounded in the unchanging Word of God, where Christ's death, burial, and Resurrection is the anchor of our soul and the immovable foundation upon which our faith must stand.